Bogily/Simple-Duplicate-lines-remover---Filter/README.md

+# Removes duplicate lines and Lines that start with:
+2. " " (Space)
+2. "UNKNOWN"
+2. ":"

-# Made it in like 20 min
+## Made it in like 20 min

 if you run into issues try
 1. Putting in the entire filepath